wboykinm/redlines/README.md

 ## Assumptions (a running list)
  - __Meta-assumption: ancestry can be inferred by race.__ This is a dramatic oversimplification, to say the least.
  - The largest ancestral group in a tract is related to the largest racial group in a block contained by that tract.
+ - The [first ancestry reported](http://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_13_5YR_B04001&prodType=table) is admissible as the only ancestry.
+ - Asian and Hispanic/Latino groups can be represented by race in the absence of ancestral categories encompassing them.
- - "American" ancestry refers almost exclusively to African-Americans.
+ - In majority-black census blocks, "American" ancestry refers almost exclusively to African-Americans.
  - The "Mixed" racial group in a block is adequately represented by the largest ancestral group in the containing tract.
+ - "Hispanic/Latino" can be [represented as a race-like category](http://censusreporter.org/topics/race-hispanic/)